FStanczyk/FStanczyk/README.md

 I am currently learning Solidity, Javascript / Typescript, React, Python and C++ as well as frameworks such as Brownie, Ethers or UseDapp.

-At the moment I am working on a project similar to NFT.
+At the moment I am working on some Solidity projects and C++ workout planner;

 I would like to collaborate in some Web3 projects.